NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/beetle-forecasting/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 ### Forecast beetle abundance: regression models

-Regression on climate model outputs allows us to make predictions about future field seasons based on CMIP6 projections.
-We downloaded climate model outputs from https://open-meto.com using the `RopenMeto` package, which you can install using: `remotes::install_github("FLARE-forecast/RopenMeteo")`.
-More information about the simulations that produced the climate drivers used in this example can be found [here](https://openmeteo.substack.com/p/climate-change-api).
+Regression on meteorological model outputs allows us to make predictions about future field seasons based on CMIP6 projections.
+We downloaded model outputs from https://open-meto.com using the `RopenMeto` package, which you can install using: `remotes::install_github("FLARE-forecast/RopenMeteo")`.
+More information about the simulations that produced the drivers used in this example can be found [here](https://openmeteo.substack.com/).

-So we do not overwhelm the open-meteo API, we have made the climate data used in this tutorial available as a [Community Data resource on the CyVerse Data Store](https://de.cyverse.org/data/ds/iplant/home/shared/NEON/ESA2024/forecasting_beetles_workshop?type=folder&resourceId=af152ca6-dc9b-11ee-aacd-90e2ba675364).
+So we do not overwhelm the open-meteo API, we have made the data used in this tutorial available as a [Community Data resource on the CyVerse Data Store](https://de.cyverse.org/data/ds/iplant/home/shared/NEON/ESA2024/forecasting_beetles_workshop?type=folder&resourceId=af152ca6-dc9b-11ee-aacd-90e2ba675364).

-The climate data we're using in this example were generated by the CMCC_CM2_VHR4 climate model.
+The data we're using in this example were generated by the CMCC_CM2_VHR4 meteorological model.

-Other predictor variables beyond climate data are appropriate for forecasting.
+Other predictor variables beyond meteorology data are appropriate for forecasting.
 Just remember that the driver data for forecasting are an out-of-sample observation (also forecasted) such that it can be used to generate a prediction of beetle richness and abundance.
 That is why NEON's meteorological data from OSBS are not used to generate beetle forecasts, as we can only observe up to the current time that the forecast starts.
-Additionally, the hand-off from directly observed meteorological data to forecasted climate data introduces additional uncertainty to forecasts that we have currently omitted.
+Additionally, the hand-off from directly observed meteorological data to forecasted data introduces additional uncertainty to forecasts that we have currently omitted.
 For the sake of simplicity, we have trained the data on past CMIP6 model projections that have been corrected to the nearest observations and then forecasted with CMIP6's CMCC_CM2_VHR4 model projection ensembles.

-    # Get climate data
+    # Get meteorology data

     path_to_clim_data <- "https://data.cyverse.org/dav-anon/iplant/projects/NEON/ESA2024/forecasting_beetles_workshop/modeled_climate_2012-2050_OSBS_CMCC_CM2_VHR4.csv"